Cheese Factory Corner

-Cheese Factory Corner is an unincorporated locality in Hants County, Nova Scotia, located at an intersection between Indian road, Route 202, and Route 14.
+Cheese Factory Corner is an unincorporated locality in the Canadian province of Nova Scotia, located in Hants County.
 It is named after a cheese factory that operated there for 6 years, between 1892 and 1898.
 Local farmers would hold shares in the factory, and would bring their milk to nearby Gore for processing into cheese.
+It was known as the Little River Cheese Manufacturing Company.

+The area is now part of Upper Nine Mile River.